jaycody/EnhancedVisualizationTherapy/README.md

 Software Description:

-1. Massage Table Matrix
+1. Massage Table Matrix:
-Basically a Conway Game of Life existing on the massage table.
+A Conway Game of Life existing on the massage table.
 Goal:  propagating waves and interference patterns affected by client’s body on the table

-2. Virtual Pressure Objects
+2. Acu2D:  Virtual Pressure Objects.
 2-D objects projected directly onto the client

+3. AcuAR:  Augmented Reality Acupressure

-3. Depth Informed Flow Field
+4. Depth Informed Flow Field:
 A particle system whose behavior is informed by depth and movement on and around the massage table

-4. Proprioception Enhancement (PET)
+5. Proprioception Enhancement Tools (PET):
 This app combines the scene’s RGB information with its point cloud information.
 The Processing version proved to be too slow.
 An OpenFrameworks version